KosRud/TTS-scripts/mods/durobai/README.md

 You have a +3 bonus on the first attack roll of your turn.

-If the first attack on your turn succeeds, you can immediately take another turn.
-You must use the same die for this turn.
+If the first attack on your turn succeeds, you can immediately move the attacking die once again.

 If a die successfully attacks another die of the same size or larger, is it promoted to one size larger than the die it attacked.
 A d12 is promoted to a d20.
 A d20 can't be promoted any further.